bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 **We collect your data for purposes including:**

-* Location and Search places are collected in order to deliver the service the application is expected to deliver
 * Browing path is collected to understand the usage that is done with the app and improve our services to provide a better experience for our users
 * Other informations are collected for pure statistical purpose